 Frozen Food/Defrosting Quality

-Listing for $50, the CPT-160 offers average performance at an average price.
-However, for a list price that is $15 less you can get the Best Buy Award Winning Oster Jelly Bean, which far outperformed the CPT-160 in our bread and frozen goods testing and feels more solidly built.
+The CPT-160 offers average performance at an average price.
+However, for a list price that is less you can get the Best Buy Award Winning Oster Jelly Bean, which far outperformed the CPT-160 in our bread and frozen goods testing and feels more solidly built.
 We would call the CPT-160's value average, there are certainly better values out there, but it clearly is not a bad value.

 At its core, the CPT-160 is a basic toaster that provides basic functionality.
 With its reasonably low price, few people will find it a dissatisfying purchase, but there are certainly better options and better values to be found.